• Email

 Ingredients Needed

-Don’t be intimated by the long list of ingredients here!
-This vegetarian pie relies on a few flavored-packed ingredients to make it really something stunning.
+Here is a brief overview of the ingredients needed for this recipe.
+The full recipe with quantities is listed below this text in the recipe card.
+Don't be intimidated by the long list of ingredients here!
+This vegetarian pie relies on a few extra flavor-packed ingredients that make it really something stunning.

 • olive oil